Located in the far northwest of Canada, Yukon has a fabled place in the country’s history.

 The YNP consists of the following programs:

-Canada will welcome an increased number of immigrants through the Provincial Nominee Programs in 2017.
+Canada will welcome an increased number of immigrants through economic programs and family sponsorship in the upcoming years.

 Yukon Express Entry (YEE)